 4. Reflective Chronicles & Textbook Analysis (25%) You are required to complete 15-hours of field observation for this class.
-You will practice reflection by keeping a field journal of objective anecdotal notes.
-Then you will write reflective chronicles to make connections between course readings and field observations.
+You will practice reflection by keeping objective anecdotal notes.
+Then you will write reflective chronicles to make connections between course readings and field observations related to a topic.
 You will need to synthesize your notes from the field journal to write each chronicle AND include a statement about how your observations will influence your practice.
-You will post each chronicle on the course website in the appropriate whole class discussion forum.
+You will choose only 1 topic for each chronicle (suggested Topics for each chronicle are listed below).
+You must include direct quotes from class readings in each chronicle that relate to the specific topic you choose to write about.
+You will post each chronicle on the course website in a blog which you will create.
 Feedback will be provided on your level of integration and analysis related to course topic and readings.
 Refer to the Chronicle/Case Analysis Assessment Rubric for criteria for grading chronicles.
-Suggested Topics for Chronicles are listed below.
-You must include direct quotes from class readings in each chronicle that relate to the specific topic you choose to write about.